-This document describes the handling of data of OneShot.ai customers with specific focus on security of potentially sensitive information.
+This document describes the handling of data of OneShot.ai customers, with specific focus on security of potentially sensitive information.
 This document is intended for customers, prospective customers and related interested parties.
-For additional information please contact
+For additional information, please contact email@example.com

 By design there are no connections between OneShot systems and infrastructure and those of the customer that hold business records, sensitive data or any other information belonging to the customer.

 Once the user logs-in to Oneshot through Salesforce login, Oneshot issues a JWT token which expires in 60 minutes which the customer can specify to our platform.
 This is going to be used as an authorization token which will authorize the user to make API calls against the Oneshot system from Oneshot User interface (UI).

 Once the system authorizes the user, the system would internally fetch the access tokens that the user has given access to their CRM, Outreach, Email(Gmail/Outlook) and by using those tokens the API requests would be made from Oneshot backend systems.
 None of those access tokens are exposed to the clients.

 All network traffic runs over SSL/HTTPS, the most common and trusted communications protocol on the Internet.